 My first intro to #groundhopping was from a guy named Shaun Smith, founder of the 100 Football Grounds Fan Club.
 He calls it “the original internet ground logging website,” and I don’t think it has changed much since it was launched in 2006.

-Even if he lacks in technical skills, Mr. Smith makes up for it with his dedication; in December 2020, he posted a report from ground #743 for him, Sheerien Park, home of Athersley Recreation (the Penguins) of the Northern Counties East League Premier Division, at tier 9 of the football league pyramid:
+Even if he lacks in technical skills, Mr. Smith makes up for it with his dedication; on July 31, 2021, he posted a report from ground #785 for him, a Northwest Counties League clash between Charnock Richard and Winsford United at Mossie Park.

 Normally he would also list the pubs he visited and ales he consumed, both of which can become rather impressive numbers.
 But I suppose this is another casualty of Covid-19.
 Speaking of that, the pandemic limited him to “just” 39 games in 2020.